wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 3. Click **Try it out**, and then click **Execute**.

-The search results for COVID-19 statistics of United States are displayed as the server response as shown below.
+The search results for COVID-19 statistics of the United States are displayed as the server response as shown below.

 ![Server Response](../assets/img/services/server-response.png)